Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: Perfect-SRTI and SRTI-Existence are Fixed-parameter Tractable for the Parameter Tree-cut Width

-Having resolved heavy children and light children with only one neighbor in $X_t$ it remains to deal with children with two neighbors.
-We generalise the exchange argument we provide for classes with one neighbor (\cref{lcomplie}).
-Then, we prove that many combinations of $\mathcal{N}$ and a signature of a class $\mathcal{C}$ allows us to reduce the number of children in $\mathcal{C}$ in which we have to search for a partner of a vertex in $N(\mathcal{C})$ to a constant (in fact, four).
+Having resolved heavy children and light children with only one neighbor in $X_t$, it remains to deal with children with two neighbors.
+To this end, we generalize the exchange argument we provide for classes with one neighbor (\cref{lcomplie}).
+Then, we prove that some combinations of $\mathcal{N}$ and a signature of a class $\mathcal{C}$ allows us to reduce the number of children in $\mathcal{C}$ in which we have to search for a partner of a vertex in $N(\mathcal{C})$ to a constant (in fact, four).
 We call such classes the \emph{good classes}.
-However, there are classes where this is not possible (call these the \emph{bad classes}).
+However, there are classes where are not able to do so (call these the \emph{bad classes}).
 Consequently, there are only $4^k$ possibilities how to match vertices in $X_t$ to good classes of children.
-We give a characterization of the bad classes (see Definition~\ref{defBadClass}, \cref{applightchildren}).
-Finally, using this characterisation we show how to reduce the question of existence of a (perfect) matching complying with $\bm{h}$ and obeying all the constraints of heavy children to an instance of 2-SAT (similarly to Feder~\cite{Feder1992}). \end{proof}
+Finally, we show how to reduce the question of existence of a (perfect) matching complying with $\bm{h}$ and obeying all the constraints of heavy children to an instance of 2-SAT.
+This basic idea of this reduction is similar to the reduction from \textsc{Stable Roommates} to \textsc{2-SAT} by Feder~\cite{Feder1992}, although we have to model several additional constraints.